The Best Outdoor Adventure Clothes and Gear for Anyone Traveling to a National Park

 Shoes: Altra Lone Peak 4

-The latest iteration of the brand's trail shoe has the same foot-shaped toe box you know and love from all Altra shoes, but with improvements like a breathable, durable upper, and multi-direction lugs (or teeth) on the bottom of the sole so you have better traction and flexibility while running, hiking, and trekking.
+The latest iteration of the brand's trail shoe has the same foot-shaped toe box you know and love from all Altra shoes, but with improvements like a breathable, durable upper, and multi-direction lugs (teeth) on the bottom of the sole so you have better traction and flexibility while running, hiking, and trekking.
 Plus, the low profile makes these more sneaker than boot.

 Shoes: Danner Mountain 600 Hiking Boots